timo-juhani/blue/README.md

 openssl req -x509 -newkey rsa:4096 -keyout ca.key -out ca.crt -days 3650 -nodes
 ````

 The ca.crt file is the local root certificate in this case.
-And the one that needs to be installed
-on the SDWAN router that you're onboarding.
+And the one that needs to be installed on the SDWAN router that you're onboarding.
+Btw. you should already have this certificate because it was needed when Manager was installed.

 Upload the certificate on an USB stick and plug the stick in the router for installation